TBXark/mcp-proxy/README.md

   - `persistenceDir`: Directory for storing OAuth client registrations.
 Defaults to `$HOME/.mcpproxy` if not specified.
   - `allowedIPs`: IP addresses permitted to register OAuth clients.
 Use Claude's official IPs for security.
 Empty array allows all IPs.
   - `tokenExpirationMinutes`: Access token expiration time in minutes.
 Defaults to 60 minutes (1 hour) if not specified.
+  - `templateDir`: Base directory for OAuth HTML templates.
+Server looks for templates in `{templateDir}/oauth/`.
+Defaults to `templates` if not specified.
 - `toolFilter`: Optional tool filtering configuration. **This configuration is only effective in `mcpServers`.**
   - `mode`: Specifies the filtering mode.
 Must be explicitly set to `allow` or `block` if `list` is provided.
 If `list` is present but `mode` is missing or invalid, the filter will be ignored for this server.
   - `list`: A list of tool names to filter (either allow or block based on the `mode`).